Coping with Migrants and Refugees

 2. Making sense of EU reception policies in the midst of the crisis: The Partnership for the Inclusion of Migrants and Refugees as a case of multilevel governance policy-making

-3. Asylum seekers’ reception reforms during the 2010s: driving factors and multilevel governance arrangements
+3. Reforms of asylum seekers’ reception during the 2010s: Driving factors and multilevel governance arrangements

 4. Multilevel policy-making of refugee reception policies in Spain

 Blanca Garcés-Mascareñas and Gracia Moreno-Amador

 5. The variance in multilevel governance of asylum seekers’ reception in Italy: The key roles of policy legacy, politics and civil society

 6. The multilevel governance of asylum seekers’ reception in Germany and the role of the local level: A local‐to‐local comparison

 7. The gradual emergence of a Greek reception system amidst multiple "crises"

 8. The Finnish reception system and a local perspective on integration

 9. Multilevel governance of the "refugee crisis" in Germany: a chronological analysis of governance approaches and implementation outcomes